How Long Does Refrigerant Last in an AC Unit?

 Why Would you Need a Replacement Unit?

 If the issue is caught and fixed early on, it’s possible that our technicians could simply repair the leak and add more refrigerant to get things back up and running properly.
-However, if the refrigerant has been leaking for a while or there is some other underlying problem with the unit, then a complete replacement might be necessary.
+However, if the refrigerant has been leaking for a while or there is some other underlying problem with the AC unit, then a complete replacement might be necessary.

 In either case, it’s crucial to get the problem diagnosed and fixed as soon as possible to avoid further damage and more expensive repairs down the road.